-- The Alberta Foundation for the Arts became a sponsor this year, thank you AFA
+- The Alberta Foundation for the Arts became a sponsor as well, thank you AFA

 - Trevor Hadley’s Union Graphics made our t-shirts for the first four Showcases.
 He also painted our new Paragon Theatre sign.
-He’s also an artist and you can see his work at Holden’s art gallery here
+He’s also an artist and you can see his work at Holden’s art gallery.

 - Ernie Rudy not only volunteers with us, his company Hummingbird Landscaping & Concrete is a sponsor